rsksmart/devportal/docs/04-resources/02-contribute/hacktivator-program.md

 #### 👉 Educational Content Criteria & Guidelines:

 * Educational content should be targeted towards developers looking to build on Rootstock or understand its integration with Bitcoin.
-* Blogs, tutorials (written or video), and developer guides should be original content created after the program launch on November 11th (not previously published elsewhere), accurate, and provide actionable insights.
-Please share your content via Google Drive by providing the URL.
+* Blogs, tutorials (written or video), and developer guides should be original content created after the program launch on November 11th (not previously published elsewhere), is accurate, and provides actionable insights.
+Please share your content via Google Drive by providing the URL on the submission form (link below).
 * Content must help other developers navigate and work with Rootstock, deploy smart contracts, use compatible tools, SDKs, and libraries, and or integrate protocols on Rootstock.
 * Contributions for Rootstock Technical documentation should be submitted as a Pull Request (PR) directly on the [DevPortal Repo](https://github.com/rsksmart/devportal/pulls), and the PR link should be submitted via the [Google form](https://forms.gle/aF9pFMfRyoygfzJWA).
 Ensure to use the label **“hacktivator-program”** on the PR and properly describe your PR using the template.